davmirand/tuning_mod/README.md

 **To Compile and Build, the following packages and libraries should be installed:**

+- git
+- GNU make
 - clang
-- llvm
+- gcc-multilib
-- bpftool v5.12.0+
+- bpftool v6.7.0
 - bpftrace
-- GNU make
-- git
-- librdkafka and libglib2.0 and libglib2.0-dev (used with Apache Kafka framework)
+- librdkafka and libglib2.0-dev (used with Apache Kafka framework)
 - pkg-config

 In order to compile and work with the Tuning Module, do the following: